robertkarl/yabc/README.md

 - flask
 - dateutil
-- twine (for distribution only) python3 is required.
-Flask is required for running the HTTP endpoints.
-Basis calculation code uses dateutil.
+- twine (for distribution only)

 # Running
-Running and testing the api server in development mode from source:
+Running the api server in development mode from source:

 ```
 virtualenv -p python3 venv